Scania: History

 Scania was first mentioned in written texts in the 9th century.
 It came under Danish king Harald Bluetooth in the middle of the 10th century.
-It was then a region that included Blekinge and Halland, situated on the Scandinavian Peninsula and formed the eastern part of the kingdom of Denmark.
+Situated on the Scandinavian Peninsula, it formed the eastern part of the kingdom of Denmark.
 This geographical position made it the focal point of the frequent Dano-Swedish wars for hundreds of years.

-By the Treaty of Roskilde in 1658, all Danish lands east of Øresund were ceded to the Swedish Crown.
+By the Treaty of Roskilde in 1658, all Danish lands east of Öresund were ceded to Sweden.
 First placed under a Governor-General, the province was eventually integrated into the kingdom of Sweden.
+Denmark occupied parts of the province (1676–1679) during the Scanian War and again briefly in 1710 during the Great Northern War.
 The last Danish attempt to regain its lost provinces failed after the 1710 Battle of Helsingborg.

 In 1719, the province was subdivided in two counties and administered in the same way as the rest of Sweden.
-Scania has since that year been fully integrated in the Swedish nation.
-In the following summer, July 1720, the last peace treaty between Sweden and Denmark was signed.
+In July 1720, a peace treaty between Sweden and Denmark again confirmed the status of Scania as part of Sweden.

-On 28 November 2017 it was ruled that the Scanian flag would become the official flag of Scania.